How to Investigate Your Local Shelter and Why You Should

 - Take Pictures or Video: If you see a problem in a shelter, whip out your cell phone and take pictures.
 Document what you see.
 Are animals being kept in dirty conditions?
 In cages that are too small?
 Are dogs and cats malnourished?
 Having visual confirmation of this is invaluable, and the more pictures and video the better.
 Can you document the conditions for a couple of days?
 A week straight?
 Keep recording!

 - What to Request: You want to request the number of animals taken in each year and the outcome of each animal.
 So how many were adopted?
 Transferred to rescue groups?
 Sent to a foster program?
 Returned to owner?
 How many were euthanized?
 And of the ones that were euthanized, why?
-See if you can find out the reasons and does it seem reasonable.
+See if you can find out the reasons and do they seem reasonable?

 - Snoop around online: Does the shelter have a Facebook or social media page where they post animals in need?
 Do they have a website?
 Do they uses sites like Petfinder or Adopt a Pet to post animals who need homes?
 If you call the shelter and ask them how to claim a lost animal what do they tell you?
 If you ask about how to adopt an animal, what is their answer?
 Do they have a program?
 See how they market and try to help the animals.